az-digital/az-quickstart-pantheon/README.md

 ```

 This starts the interactive site creation tool that allows you to choose
-your destination site from a list of sites created on pantheon.
+your destination site from a list of sites created on Pantheon.

 The next step is to start lando.
 After which you can go to one of the listed URLs upon
 success